WAGR G class G233 Leschenault Lady

 WAGR G class G233 Leschenault Lady is a preserved steam locomotive, built in 1898 by James Martin & Co of Gawler, South Australia, for the Western Australian Government Railways (WAGR).
-It is the second oldest Australian-built steam locomotive still in operational order after the Victorian Railways Y112.
+It is the third oldest Australian-built steam locomotive still in operational order after ex-Victorian Railways Y112 and ex-South Australian Railways Yx141.

 Background

 Between 1889 and 1899, a total of 48 G class engines were acquired by the WAGR, both new and second-hand.
 They were designed by Beyer, Peacock & Co of Manchester, England, but most of them were built by James Martin & Co at Gawler, a short distance north of Adelaide, South Australia.

 The G class engines were the first locomotive class to be introduced to the WAGR network in quantity, and were part of what became almost an Australian standard.
 Initially, the WAGR used them as main line general purpose locomotives, on passenger, mixed and goods trains.

 Service history

 G233 was one of the G class locomotives built by James Martin & Co.
 It was also one of the 24 members of the class constructed in 2-6-0 configuration.
 The single axle wheelset at the front of the 2-6-0 G class engines had a tendency to derail when at speed.
 Later G class locomotives were therefore built as -type engines with a four wheel leading bogie, which solved that issue.